serverdensity/sd-agent-core-plugins/couchbase/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/couchbase/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Events

-# Service Checks

-`couchbase.can_connect`:

-Returns `Critical` if the Agent cannot connect to Couchbase to collect metrics.

-# Further Reading

-To get a better idea of how (or why) to integrate your Couchbase cluster with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitoring-couchbase-performance-datadog/) about it.